jhoelzel/jhoelzel.github.io/_posts/2023-05-08-what-is-etcd.md

 ## Things to consider when Deploying and Managing etcd

-As custodians of complex distributed systems, senior engineers understand the importance of deploying and managing etcd with care.
+As custodians of complex distributed systems, engineers need to understand the importance of deploying and managing etcd with care.
 Adhering to best practices is essential to ensure the health and performance of an etcd cluster.
 Some key recommendations include:

 **Hardware considerations**: Use SSDs for storage, as etcd's performance relies heavily on disk speed.
 Provide adequate memory and CPU resources to accommodate the cluster's workloads.
 **Configuration**: Tune etcd's configuration parameters to optimize performance for your specific use case, considering factors like network latency and data size.